Respite care can be given informally by family, neighbours and friends, or it can be provided by formal respite services.

 Community access respite

-Community access respite offers individual or group activities designed to give the person a social experience to develop, maintain or support independent living.
-It may be provided during the day or in an overnight setting.
+Community access respite offers individual or group activities and outings designed to give the person a social experience.
+It helps them to develop, maintain or support independent living.
+It may be provided during the day or overnight.

 Residential respite care

 If the person you care for needs help every day, then you may consider residential respite care.
 This involves a short stay in an aged care home while you have a break for a few days or longer.
 Residential respite care can be planned or can happen in an emergency.
 Organising this type of respite care is a bit different to organising other types.
 To find out more, visit short stays in aged care homes.

 Emergency respite care